Concurrent Alcohol and Lortab Abuse

 Alcohol is not considered a dangerous substance when consumed on its own, in moderation.
 However, it can lead to dangerous physical and cognitive problems when an individual consumes an unhealthy amount in a short period of time.
 Long-term abusive consumption of alcohol can also cause serious physical damage, especially to the nervous system and an individual's liver function.

-Lortab contains hydrocodone, an opioid narcotic painkiller, and acetaminophen, a pain reliever, to produce its desired results.
+Lortab contains the opioid narcotic painkiller hydrocodone, and acetaminophen, a pain reliever, to produce its desired results.
 This combination of medications is found in other drugs that are known by different brand names including:

 Lortab is generally prescribed to treat severe pain.
 Used inappropriately for long periods of time, Lortab may become habit-forming, which is why it is only available with a prescription.
 Even when initially taken as prescribed, use can lead to addiction.